wlsdzyzl/flemme-docs/docs/source/script.rst

 An example of evaluation results refers to `eval_time_and_space.log <https://github.com/wlsdzyzl/flemme/blob/main/scripts/unittest/eval_time_and_space.log>`_.

-Select Samples for Visualization (Ma)
+Select Samples for Visualization
 ===================================================================
-(Especially for segmentation models) Sometimes we tried different methods like A, B, and C. And we might get a evaluation results like the follows:
+Sometimes we tried different methods like A, B, and C. And we might get a evaluation results like the follows:

 .. math::